Interview questions for hiring great customer service reps

 Share a story about time when you encountered a problem and you did not immediately know the solution.
 Describe how you resolved the issue and how you communicated with the customer.
 Be as detailed as possible.

-Empathy and customer effort reduction
+Empathy and reducing customer effort

 Both empathizing with customers and making their service experience simpler and less time consuming are what sets great customer service teams apart from the also-rans.
 Here are some questions that will help you assess a candidate’s experience with and capacity for both.